Power & UPS

 - Stop before kernel parameter experiments on a production NAS without a known-good rollback (and tested backups). `intel_idle.max_cstate=0` and similar can deeply break a system.

-- Stop before buying replacement hardware solely to save power if the cost recovery period exceeds 3 years — the new hardware will likely also need replacing within that window.
+- Stop before buying replacement hardware solely to save power if the cost recovery period exceeds ~2-3 years — and re-check your region's $/kWh, since the payback swings ~2x between cheap and expensive states.

 Last reviewed